JamieMaple/Haskell-learning/real-world-haskell/monad-transformer/README.md

 # `Monad` transformer

+### What

+> special types that allow us to roll two monads into a single one that shares the behavior of both

 ``` haskell
 -- examples
 newtype State s a = State { runState :: s -> (a, s) }